 from damage when carrying out our activities and from the release of harmful substances.
-During RIIO-ED2, we will focus on the protection of the natural environment in the communities we serve.
-We will continue to see challenging targets for SF6, the reduction of fluid filled cable leaks, the removal of polychlorinated biphenyl (PCB) contaminated equipment and the minimising of environmental damage from our network.
+During RIIO-ED2, we will focus on the protection of the natural environment in the continue to see challenging targets for SF6, the reduction of fluid filled cable leaks, the

-Protect Biodiversity
+Protect biodiversity

-we will minimise the impact of our business activities on UK protected species of flora and fauna and will also introduce a natural capital assessment tool for all new major infrastructure projects to enhance biodiversity and local amenity value.
+We will minimise the impact of our business activities on UK protected species of flora and fauna and will also introduce a natural capital assessment tool for all new major infrastructure projects to enhance biodiversity and

-Monitor our resource use and reduce waste.
+Monitor our resource use and reduce waste

-During RIIO-ED2, we will continue to progress towards sending zero waste to landfill and we will monitor our use of resources and reduce the amount of waste material produced per £ of total business expenditure.
-Working in partnership with our suppliers, service providers and waste contractors, we will look to maximise the reusability of new materials and reduce waste.
+During RIIO-ED2, we will continue to progress towards sending zero waste to landfill and we will monitor our use of resources and reduce the amount of waste material produced per £ of total business expenditure. to maximise the reusability